 In the course of their investigation, the team of researchers discovered three hitherto unknown crystal forms that the material can take on.
 PHA adopts these new forms in addition to two modifications that were already known, and also does so depending on the temperature.
 “PHA has therefore set a record,” says Tomče Runčevski, who was essentially involved in the experiments on behalf of the Max Planck Institute for Solid State Research.
 “So far we don’t know of any other organometallic compound that presents itself in so many different structures.”

 The thermosalient effect occurs between two structures known as α and γ modifications.
-When PHA transforms from one structure into another between approx. 70 and 80 degrees Celsius, the crystals drastically expand in one direction.
+When PHA transforms from one structure into another between approx. 70 and 80 degrees Celsius (158 to 176 degrees Fahrenheit), the crystals drastically expand in one direction.
 And this is where PHA is likely to set another record: there are hardly any other molecular combinations that switch between two structures so dissimilar in length, at least in one direction.
 During the metamorphosis, the crystals also substantially stretch along the second axis, while they shrink notably along the third.

 Crumbling crystals for efficient chemical processes